konaraddi/umd-course-vis/README.md

 ## How it works

 We're using the https://umd.io API to get course information.
-Unfortunately, the prerequisites are returned as a string like the below (for MATH403):
+The prerequisites are returned as a string like the below (for MATH403):

 ```
 1 course with a minimum grade of C- from (MATH240, MATH461, MATH340); and 1 course with a minimum grade of C- from (MATH341, MATH241); and minimum grade of C- in MATH310.